chenkeyi2013/Tensorflow-model-for-Android/README.md

 	build a simple FC layer by you own:

-		I tryed a serveral simple structure and write result in /Tensorflow/log there is a overfitting problem because my data is not good enough,so try feed better data or change another node before 'MobilenetV1/Logits/Dropout_1b/Identity:0'.
+		I tried a serveral simple structure and write result in /Tensorflow/log there is a overfitting problem because my data is not good enough,so try feed better data or change another node before 'MobilenetV1/Logits/Dropout_1b/Identity:0'.